 In July, with a new press purchased on credit in New Orleans, the

 Bordens relocated to the republic’s new capital, Columbia,

 a small town on the west bank of the Brazos.
-With the first session of Congress
+With the first session

-location came out on August 2.
+in its new location came out on August 2.

 With new partners, Borden continued his association with the newspapers

 until June 20, 1837 when he left Texas,

 eventually to make another contribution to society – he invented canned

 During a 20-month period, Borden had produced 74 editions, chronicling

 some of the most important events in Texas history.
 Texas historian

 in 12 words: “He believed in a free press, but also in a free public.”